bradbunce/launchdarkly-react-logger-demo/README.md

 2. Change the `sdk-log-level` flag to control the LaunchDarkly SDK's internal logging:
    - Options: 'error', 'warn', 'info', 'debug'

 Changes to these flags will take effect immediately without requiring a page reload.
+When changing the SDK log level, you'll be automatically logged out to ensure proper initialization with the new settings.

 ## Implementation Details